• Menu

 Our guest writer is Auston from Two Bad Tourists.

-Greece may well be the cradle of modern civilization, the birthplace of democracy and a realm of myth and legend, but it is also a land of mind-blowing beauty.
-Its coastline is the longest of the Mediterranean basin and thousands of pristine perfect islands lie scattered within sailing distance from its shores.
+Greece may well be the cradle of modern civilisation, the birthplace of democracy and a realm of myth and legend, but it is also a land of mind-blowing beauty.
+Its coastline is the longest of the Mediterranean basin, and thousands of pristine, perfect islands lie scattered within sailing distance from its shores.

 The Island of Poros